speediedan/finetuning-scheduler/docs/source/index.rst

    :name: Examples
    :caption: Examples

-   Notebook-based Finetuning Scheduler tutorial <https://pytorch-lightning.readthedocs.io/en/latest/notebooks/lightning_examples/finetuning-scheduler.html>
+   Notebook-based Finetuning Scheduler tutorial (link will be added as soon as it is released on the PyTorch Lightning production documentation site)
    CLI-based Finetuning Scheduler tutorial <https://finetuning-scheduler.readthedocs.io/en/latest/#example-scheduled-finetuning-for-superglue>

 .. toctree::